typedb/typedb-docs/03-client-api/04-new.md

 }
 ```

-Now we have the first Concept definition, although it has arrived as a gRPC message.
+This is the definition of the first Concept!
+However, it has arrived as a gRPC message, and
-We can unpack the id and baseType into local objects and present them to the user (Using `baseType` here, we can construct
+should be unpacked into a local object and presented to the user.
+Specifically, the `baseType` signals which
-a local `Attribute` object from the `Concept` hierarchy).
+class from the `Concept` hierarchy should be instantiated - here it should be `Attribute`.
+The base type mapping
+can be defined from the `Concept.BaseType` enum in `Concept.proto`.

-The next time `next(attribute_iterator)` is called, we repeat the process of making an `iterate_req`
+The next time `next(attribute_iterator)` is called, repeat the process of making an `iterate_req`
 and unpacking the returned message into a local object.

 ### gRPC Definition Structure

-Finally, here is the layout of our protocol.
+Finally, here is the layout of the protocol.
 Most interactions happen via messages defined in `Session.proto`.
 The sub-messages used in later interactions are further defined in `Answer.proto` and `Concept.proto`. `Keyspace.proto`
 is separate - operations on keyspaces do not require sessions or transactions to be active.